osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Installation/Install OSIsoft Adapter for DNP3 using Docker.md

 	```

 2. Copy the `DNP3_linux-\<platform>.tar.gz` file to the same directory as the `Dockerfile`.
-3. Copy the `dnp3dockerstart.sh` script to the same directory.
+3. Copy the `dnp3dockerstart.sh` script to the same directory as the `Dockerfile`.
 4. Run the following command line in the same directory (`sudo` may be necessary):

 	```bash